DeerInForestovo/FuncCompiler/docs/report/middle-term-report/report.md

 ## Language Feature

-- Advantages: Concise & elegant for logic-based process.
+Advantages: Concise, elegant and safe for logic-based process.

-- Disadvantages: Able but not suitable for building/manipulating data structures.
+Disadvantages: Able but not suitable for building/manipulating data structures.

 ## Progress & Plan

+Tools: Flex, Bison, LLVM (in progress).

 We have finished lexical checking, parsing and type checking.
-Later, we plan to compile and run with LLVM.
+Later, we plan to compile the code and run it on LLVM.

 ## Testcases